SkyrilHD/Dell-E7250-Hackintosh/README.md

 - Rehabman (by fixing the graphics, battery information and keyboard issues)
 - osxlatitude (by fixing cellular connectivities)
-- me (by wasting his time to write this and provide fixes)
+- me (by wasting my time to write this and provide fixes)

 All this was written on an E7250 with Mojave installed :D